sohamtiwari3120/sohamtiwari3120.github.io/_pages/about.md

 My current aim is to maximize my learning, enhance my depth and breadth and use the knowledge to research and develop applications that deliver pleasant end-user experiences.

-My drive to keep on learning and appreciation of the importance of teamwork and collaborative progress will help me achieve my goal of creating meaningful technology that makes everyone's lives better :sunny:.
+My drive to keep on learning and appreciation of the importance of teamwork and collaborative progress will help me achieve my goal of creating meaningful technology that makes everyone's lives better ☀️.

 <blockquote cite="https://www.cmu.edu/about/today-we-work/index.html">